serge-rgb/milton/README.md

 How to Compile
 ==============

 Milton targets Windows, Linux and OSX.
+All 64 bit.

 Windows
 -------

-Requirements:

-- Visual Studio >= 2013 (Community Edition is fine.)

 0. Open a developer console.
 You have at least two options:
     - Open "Developer Command Prompt" and go to Milton's directory.
-    - (VS2015 only) Use cmd.exe and run `scripts\vcvars.bat` to have the Visual Studio 2015 suite in your PATH.
+    - Alternatively, use cmd.exe and run `scripts\vcvars.bat` to have the Visual Studio 2015 suite in your PATH.
 It will try to use the 64-bit version
 1. `build.bat` (The first time will compile dependencies, the next times it should be quick)
 2. Milton is compiled to `build\Milton.exe`

+There is a Visual studio solution provided in VS2015\MiltonPaint.sln.

 Linux
 -----